-Cluneal Neuralgia: the pain is still there, but I fight to stay positive
+Patient Testimonial: Cluneal Neuralgia - The pain is still there, but she fights to stay positive

 After several false diagnoses, Peggy found out she was suffering from cluneal neuralgia, a condition that causes such intense pain that she can’t stay seated for more than a few moments.
 Here, she talks about her journey towards diagnosis and her daily efforts to live a normal life.